-Applications are accepted at anytime.
+Applications are accepted at any time.
 New applications are reviewed on a monthly basis.

-Taking courses as a student-at-large
+Taking courses as a Visiting Graduate Student

-Candidates may only count up to 12 semester hours of course work completed successfully at Illinois State University as a graduate student-at-large.
+Candidates may only count up to 12 semester hours of course work completed successfully atllinois State University as a Visiting Graduate Student.